A list of some of my favourite books & blogs. But first…

 Support groups didn’t work for me during the different phases of my journey as a brain cancer carer and then young widow and single mum.

-We did not have the time or the headspace to join a brain cancer support group in the first year after my husband was diagnosed with terminal brain cancer (GBM).
+Mick and I did not have the time or the headspace to join a brain cancer support group in the first year after he was diagnosed with terminal brain cancer (GBM).
 We were busy looking after our newborn and our toddler and attending all the medical appointments.
-We were also disinclined to join because it was hard enough to find the emotional strength to support ourselves in facing my husband’s grim prognosis, let alone witnessing other patient’s heartbreaking disabilities and probably short survival times.
-We knew that there would be older patients joining a brain cancer support group who although facing similar challenges of living with the disease – they were probably of different ages and in a different stage of life to us.
+We were also disinclined to join because it was hard enough to find the emotional strength to support ourselves in facing Mick’s grim prognosis, let alone witnessing other patient’s heartbreaking disabilities and probably short survival times.
+We knew that there would be older patients joining a brain cancer support group.
+Although they would be facing similar challenges of living with the disease – they were probably in a different stage of life to us.
 They had had a chance to raise children and possibly grandchildren.
 The impact of this life changing diagnosis was different to ours and we did not think we would find much empathy in our circumstances.

-Once my second child was twelve months old and my husband’s illness had “stabilised” I started to find the inclination and some time to read.
+It was only when our youngest was twelve months old and Mick’s cancer had “stabilised” that I started to find the inclination and some time to read.
 I slowly turned to books and the web for some insights and support.
 I looked for similar stories and experiences.

 Books and blogs worked for me because I could tune into them and access them at any time of the day or night.